 Due to added sugar, artificial sweeteners, or sugar alcohols like xylitol, gum and mints are out for your Whole30—but that doesn’t mean you have to arrive at your after-lunch meeting with the scent of beef stew on your breath.
 We asked the Whole30 Facebook community and Whole30’s own Melissa Hartwig Urban to share their favorite compliant breath-freshening strategies, and they did not let us down.

-Our nine favorite strategies are below, ranging from common sense (carry a toothbrush, people) to Whole30-compliant fresh breath products we love.
+Our nine favorite strategies are below, ranging from common sense (carry a toothbrush, people) to Whole30-compliant products we love.
 So don’t be afraid to get up close and personal with your gym buddy, airplane seat-mate, or even on a first date; we’ve got you covered.

 Big Picture: Eating Healthy for Improved Oral Health